UX Design: How Video Content Can Enhance User Experience

 Storytelling

-Another strong point of video content is its ability to tell a story in a smooth and engaging way, according to the laws and techniques of visual storytelling, supported with voice narration or music enhancing that effect.
-People like stories: they clarify things, illustrate situations, are often fun and aesthetic, they are often easier to perceive and remember.
+Another strong point of video content is its ability to tell a story smoothly and engagingly, according to the laws and techniques of visual storytelling, supported with voice narration or music enhancing that effect.
+People like stories: they clarify things, illustrate situations, are often fun and aesthetic, and they are often easier to perceive and remember.
 In most cases, videos based on storytelling feature a plot that moves through 3 basic phases: showing pain points, activating emotions, and offering the solution.

 Promotional video for the cleaning service tells an illustrated story using cute characters and sharing positive vibes